iterative/datachain/README.rst

     pip install transformers

-The code below downloads files the cloud, and applies a user-defined function to each one of them.
+The code below downloads files from the cloud, and applies a user-defined function to each one of them.
 All files with a positive sentiment detected are then copied to the local directory.